charleso/lambdajam-web-functions/talk.md

 class: center, middle, section-aqua, heading-white

-# What is a web framework?
+# What is a web application?

 ???